jspsych/jsPsych/docs/overview/building-surveys.md

 * Survey-* plugins: `survey-likert`, `survey-multi-choice`, `survey-multi-select`, `survey-text`
     * Only one question type and one page per trial
     * Parameterization makes it easy to define questions
-    * Simple formatting that blends nicely with jsPsych's default style
     * Work with timeline variables
     * Ideal for adding survey-style questions into repetitive trial procedures
     * Limited functionality and customization options